runmingl/stop/README.md

 - It enables certain proofs that are difficult in other evaluation semantics.
 For example:
   - Progress cannot be proved using big-step semantics but can be proved using Big-Stop Semantics.
   - Big step semantics is not suitable for reasoning about non-terminating programs, while Big-Stop Semantics can handle both terminating and non-terminating programs.
-  - It is often difficult to prove the forward direction of equivalence between small-step and stack machine semantics, while the Big-Stop Semantics allows a more direct proof of equivalence with the stack machine semantics.
+  - It is often difficult to prove the completeness between small-step and stack machine semantics, while the Big-Stop Semantics allows a direct proof of equivalence with the stack machine semantics.
 - The complexity of proofs using Big-Stop Semantics is comparable to other semantics, while offering the benefits above.

 Whereas the small step semantics is a *list*-like data structure (where `↦*-refl` is `nil` and `↦*-step` is `cons`, and `↦*-trans` is list append), the Big-Stop Semantics is a *tree*-like data structure (where `⇩-trans` is a tree-join algorithm).
 So the question is: why settle on lists when we can have trees?